tpietruszka/ulmfit_attention/README.md

 To install "as an app" - to reproduce results, run experiments, etc:

 Requirements:
-- a CUDA-enabled GPU, recent enough to run PyTorch on, min 8GB memory
+- a CUDA-enabled GPU, recent enough to run PyTorch, min.
+8GB memory
 - NVidia drivers installed (CUDA not necessary)
 - Conda